karunmehta-aigp/AI-Governance/project-13-enterprise-ai-governance-case-studies/how-we-govern-an-agentic-ai-system.md

 # How We Govern an Agentic AI System, End to End

-*An AI Governance Assurance Methodology — the domain structure a control set is organised around, how an engagement is phased, how much gets tested, who decides, how a gap gets written up, how maturity is scored, what keeps the review itself honest, how it reaches a board — and, in one place, all of that applied to a real deployment decision on `ORG-AI-013`.*
+*An AI Governance Assurance Methodology — the domain structure a control set is organised around, how an engagement is phased, how much gets tested, who decides, how a gap gets written up, how maturity is scored, what keeps the review itself honest, how it reaches a board — and, in one place, all of that applied to a real deployment decision on the Dispute Resolution Agent.*

 > Part of the Project 13 Enterprise AI Governance Case Studies portfolio, drawing on the Project 12 Agentic AI Governance control set.
 Fictional example for educational purposes, built for a fictional financial-services organisation.
 Does not represent any real company's policies or systems.
 See root README for the full disclaimer.
 >